What are ice dams? When do they occur?

 The best way to prevent an ice dam is to keep your roof cold, so that the snow doesn’t melt and create damaging buildup.
 Be sure to check your attic or upstairs for gaps and leaks in insulation, and to air seal the attic if you haven’t already.

 A cheap (though time-consuming) option for one-story homeowners is to run an aluminum roof rake over the top of your roof after heavy snowfalls.
-These roof rakes come on a telescoping pole and are sold at home improvement stores — but they go fast during the winter months, so stock up early.
+These roof rakes have a telescoping pole and are sold at home improvement stores — but they go fast during the winter months, so stock up early.

 Unfortunately, the prevention strategies listed above aren’t foolproof or comprehensive— remember, it may be an unexpected warm weather blast that causes your ice dams to form and water to leak back into the house.
 And there’s nothing you can do to keep Mother Nature in line.